What is Experimental Design?

 A crucial decision for all experimental designs is determining how researchers assign subjects to the experimental conditions—the treatment and control groups.
 The control group is often, but not always, the lack of a treatment.
 It serves as a basis for comparison by showing outcomes for subjects who don’t receive a treatment.
 Learn more about Control Groups.

 How your experimental design assigns subjects to the groups affects how confident you can be that the findings represent true causal effects rather than mere correlation caused by confounders.
 Indeed, the assignment method influences how you control for confounding variables.
+This is the difference between correlation and causation.

 Imagine a study finds that vitamin consumption correlates with better health outcomes.
 As a researcher, you want to be able to say that vitamin consumption causes the improvements.
 However, with the wrong experimental design, you might only be able to say there is an association.
 A confounder, and not the vitamins, might actually cause the health benefits.